 Blockchain technology promises to revolutionize financial markets by creating a decentralized database of unique, digital assets.
-With a distributed ledger, it’s possible to transfer the rights to an asset through cryptographic tokens.
+With a distributed ledger, it’s possible to transfer the rights to an asset through cryptographic tokens, representing assets “off-chain.”
 While Bitcoin and Ethereum have accomplished this with purely digital assets, new blockchain companies are working on ways to tokenize real-world assets, from stocks to real estate to gold.

 The four largest custodian banks in the US each manage $15+ trillion in assets under custody.
 Source: Trefis

-Polymath is one of the blockchain companies that wants to help migrate trillions of dollars of financial securities to the blockchain.
-Polymath is building a marketplace and platform that helps people issue security tokens, and implement governance mechanisms to help these new tokens meet regulations.
-So far, Polymath has announced partnerships with SPiCE VC, Corl, and Ethereum Capital to launch security tokens on the platform.
+Polymath is one of the blockchain technology companies that wants to help migrate trillions of dollars of financial securities to the blockchain.
+Polymath is building a marketplace and platform that helps people issue security tokens and implement governance mechanisms to help these new tokens meet regulations.
+So far, Polymath has announced partnerships with Blocktrade, Corl, and Ethereum Capital to launch security tokens on the platform.

 The slide above from Polymath predicts that the market for security tokens will grow to $10 trillion by 2020.

 Meanwhile, financial institutions themselves aren’t sitting still.
 The Australian Stock Exchange announced an effort to replace its system for bookkeeping, clearance, and settlements with a blockchain solution developed by Digital Asset Holdings.